mpv-player/mpv/DOCS/man/options.rst

     file.mkv normally, then fail to open ``/dev/null``, then exit).
 (In mpv 0.8.0, ``always`` was introduced, which restores the old behavior.)

+``--image-display-duration=<seconds|inf>``
+    If the current file is an image, play the image for the given amount of seconds (default: 1). ``inf`` means the file is kept open forever (until the user stops playback manually).

+    Unlike ``--keep-open``, the player is not paused, but simply continues playback until the time has elapsed.
+(It should not use any resources during "playback".)

+    This affects image files, which are defined as having only 1 video frame and no audio.
+The player may recognize certain non-images as images, for example if ``--length`` is used to reduce the length to 1 frame, or if you seek to the last frame.

+    This option does not affect the framerate used for ``mf://`` or ``--merge-files``.
+For that, use ``--mf-fps`` instead.

 ``--force-window=<yes|no|immediate>``
     Create a video output window even if there is no video.
 This can be useful when pretending that mpv is a GUI application.
 Currently, the window